MSc Supply Chain Management

 About the course

-The MSc by Research Degree Programme (2 years part-time) is targeted at supply chain/procurement/project management experts working in the West Midlands region who wish to acquire specialist skills and knowledge in Supply Chain Management and starts from October 2014.
+The MSc by Research Degree Programme (2 years part-time) is targeted at supply chain/procurement/project management experts working in the West Midlands region who wish to acquire specialist skills and knowledge in Supply Chain Management and starts in October 2014.
 The Group has a long record of working closely with companies (both large and SMEs) through student placements, Knowledge Transfer Projects (KTP) and other similar initiatives.
 The award is an MSc by Research from Aston University.
 In exceptional cases, students could switch into the PhD programme towards the end of the first year.

 Students are expected to: